aiven/devportal/docs/products/kafka/kafka-connect/howto/debezium-source-connector-mongodb.rst

 Setup a MongoDB Debezium source connector with Aiven Console
 ------------------------------------------------------------

-The following example demonstrates how to setup a Debezium source Connector for Apache Kafka to a MongoDB database using the :ref:`Aiven CLI dedicated command <avn_service_connector_create>`.
+The following example demonstrates how to setup a Debezium source Connector for Apache Kafka to a MongoDB database using the `Aiven Console <https://console.aiven.io/>`_.

 Define a Kafka Connect configuration file
 '''''''''''''''''''''''''''''''''''''''''